|

 What fun presenting, listening, learning, LARPing, and laughing at the UK SETI Research Network Post-Detection Hub's in-person workshop in beautiful St. Andrews, Scotland

 Many thanks to Stephen Gardiner and Mikko Puumala for inviting me to present at the Outer Space and Intergenerational Ethics workshop (and to serve on the corresponding roundtable panel) at the University of Washington, with generous support from the Simpson Center for the Humanities as well as the Program on Ethics and the Department of Philosophy.
 So great to see growing recognition of the importance of outer space ethics in philosophical spheres!
-Photos credit: Natalia Vásquez
+Photos credit 1 & 2: Natalia Vásquez; Photo Credit 3: Stephen Gardiner

 Fantastic interdisciplinary work put forth by the participants and organizers of the conference "Exploring Otherness on Earth and Beyond: Bridging the Gap Between Natural Sciences, Social Sciences, and the Humanities"